Xilmi/Rotp-Fusion/README.md

 - Tech trading extended list.
 - Option to be used to force war declaration upon "Smart Resolve".
   - Check if at war and add a button if not!
+- Governor: Auto-invasion ?!
 - Governor: Individual disable receive troops
-- Governor: Auto-invasion ?!
+  - The AI is bombing my world, killing 7 or so colonists per turn.
+Every turn, my healthy planets send colonists to 'help', which ALL get killed by the orbiting enemy fleet.
+I would like to be able to prevent this while still allowing transport between my other planets.

 ## What's New